dillonchong01/ModelStacking_Kaggle/README.md

-# Kaggle Competition  -  Season 5 Episode 11
+# Kaggle Competition – Season 5 Episode 11
 **Predicting Loan Payback**

-Task: Binary classification → **predict the probability** that a loan will be paid back
+**Task:** Binary classification → predict the probability that a loan will be paid back
 🔗 **Competition link**: https://www.kaggle.com/competitions/playground-series-s5e11/overview

 ---

 ## 🎯 Project Goal

-The personal goal for this competition was to experiment with **stacking techniques** using multiple models through a meta-learning approach.

-Instead of relying on a single model, this project focused on integrating multiple learners to improve predictive performance and model robustness.
+The goal of this project was to experiment with **stacking techniques** using multiple models in a meta-learning setup.
+Instead of relying on a single model, the focus was on **combining the strengths of different algorithms** to improve overall performance and robustness.

 ---

 ## 🧠 Models Used

 **Base (Level-0) models:**
-- **XGBoost** (Extreme Gradient Boosting)
+- XGBoost (Extreme Gradient Boosting)
-- **LightGBM** (Light Gradient Boosting Machine)
+- LightGBM (Light Gradient Boosting Machine)
-- **CatBoost** (Categorical Boosting)
+- CatBoost (Categorical Boosting)
-- **Histogram Gradient Boosting (HGB)** from scikit-learn

 **Meta (Level-1) model:**
-- **Logistic Regression**
+- Logistic Regression

 ---